simplex-chat/simplex-chat/docs/SECURITY.md

 **Issue severity levels**

 - **CRITICAL severity**.
 Such issues should affect common configurations and be exploitable with low or medium difficulty.
 For example: significant disclosure of the encrypted users messages or files either via relays or via communication channels, vulnerabilities which can be easily exploited remotely to compromise clients or servers private keys.
 These issues will be kept private and will trigger a new release of all supported versions.
-We will attempt to address these as soon as possible.
 - **HIGH severity**.
 This includes issues that are of a lower risk than critical, possibly due to affecting less common configurations, or have high difficulty to be exploited.
 These issues will be kept private and will trigger a new release of all supported versions.
-We will attempt to keep the time these issues are private to a minimum; our aim would be no longer than a month where this is something under our control.
-- **MODERATE severity**.
+- **MEDIUM severity**.
 This includes issues like crashes in client applications caused by the received messages or files, flaws in protocols that are less commonly used, and local flaws.
 These will in general be kept private until the next release, and that release will be scheduled so that it can roll up several such flaws at one time.
 - **LOW severity**.
 This includes issues such as those that only affect the SimpleX CLI app, or unlikely configurations, or issues that would be classified as medium but are very difficult to exploit.
 These will in general be fixed immediately in latest development versions, and may be back-ported to older versions that are still getting updates.
 These issues may be kept private or be included in commit messages.

 ## Notification policy